 - In relation to the two points above, you would want a Canadian VPN service that uses the latest technology to make the connection as fast as possible.
 There is nothing more annoying than a slow VPN connection as it will prevent you from streaming, downloading, or playing (and even video-chatting if the connection is horrible).

 - You would want a VPN that knows how to bypass security measures that some websites apply.
 Netflix has notoriously blocked VPN traffic from entering its service sometime last year but the top-notch VPN services have found a solution by now.

 The bottom line is that there are a quite a few things to consider when choosing which VPN to buy in Canada.
 It’s not rocket science and it shouldn’t take hours to research the ins and outs of the market, because you can always switch to a new provider (unless you paid a year or two in advance with no refunds as do many companies try to sway you into doing).
 Discovering the best VPN for you will happen over time, but if you are really anxious to find your dream VPN then consider browsing through this list of the best VPNs in Canada for 2022.

 Using Express VPN in Canada

 Upon reading Express VPN reviews from all across the internet, I was immediately suspicious.
 It seemed unreasonable or unauthentic even that the vast majority of websites in Canada and all over the internet are fixated on the fact Express VPN is the top choice for anyone and everyone.
-I know that VPN affiliation is a very competitive industry, and I know how if one company just pays well for referral clients it can gain a lot of incredible compliments; however, with Express VPN I feel this is not the key (note: I will use affiliate link to connect you to Express VPN and earn commissions whenever I refer clients over to them).
+I know that VPN affiliation is a very competitive industry, and I know how if one company just pays well for referral clients it can gain a lot of incredible compliments; however, with Express VPN I feel this is not the key .

 This is why I like Express VPN over other service providers I have tested: